Misuse and Abuse of Information Technology Resources

 - For the Bloomington and IUI campuses, contact the University Information Policy Office (UIPO) at it-incident@iu.edu.

-- For all other campuses, contact the regional campus Chief Information Officer (CIO) and the regional campus Chancellor's Office (for allegations involving academic appointees), the regional campus Human Resources Office (for allegations involving staff), or the regional campus Vice Chancellor for Student Affairs (for allegations involving students).
+- For all other campuses, contact the Chief Information Officer's campus delegate and the regional campus Chancellor's Office (for allegations involving academic appointees), the regional campus Human Resources Office (for allegations involving staff), or the regional campus Vice Chancellor for Student Affairs (for allegations involving students).

-- Where violations of law are alleged, contact the UIPO (for Bloomington/IUI) or the regional campus CIO, as well as, campus police and/or University Counsel.
+- Where violations of law are alleged, contact the UIPO (for Bloomington/IUI) or the CIO's campus delegate, as well as, campus police and/or University Counsel.

 - Suspension or termination of access:

-Service managers, system administrators, and security and network engineers may temporarily suspend or block access to an account when it reasonably appears necessary to do so in order to protect the integrity, security, and functionality of university or other computing resources, or to protect the university from liability.
+Service managers, system administrators, and security and network engineers may temporarily suspend or block access to an account when it reasonably appears necessary to do so in order to protect the integrity, security, functionality, or availability of university or other computing resources, or to protect the university from liability.

 Access to university technology resources may be removed immediately given a written request from the appropriate university authorities, the supervisor or executive administrator of an employee, or the sponsor of the account.
 Reasons for removal may include, but are not limited to, the following: the individual is terminated for cause and there is concern for safety of systems or data; there is reasonable belief that the individual to whom the account is assigned has perpetrated or is involved in illegal activities or activities that violate university policy.
 Before removing access for staff or faculty who are also students, the department should consult with the appropriate campus Dean of Students or equivalent.